-Something that everyone wants to know is how to find clients that actually pay you pretty well.
+Something that everyone wants to know is how to find freelance writing clients that pay better than Upwork.

-For new freelance writers, this is the part of the process where I see major dropoff.
+For new freelance writers, this is the part of the process where I see major dropoff… the client-finding part.
 You’ve managed to power through the writing samples and all the other start-up stuff you need to do, and now it’s time to try to go find some work.

 This is the hard part.

 It’s risky.
 You’re putting your neck on the line.
 This is the part where you get rejected.
 It requires real effort.
 It gets demoralizing.
 It’s not very much fun.

 Well… some people think it’s a lot of fun.
 I’m at the point now where I think it’s fun but for a long time it was like “I have to do this even more and I don’t think I want to!”
 Ultimately I did keep going because I knew that freelance writing was what I wanted to do.